biomejs/website/src/content/blog/biome-v1-9.md

 ### Stable CSS formatter and linter

 We are thrilled to announce that Biome's CSS formatter and linter are now considered stable and are enabled by default.
-Biome only parses **standard CSS syntax**.
-It is not able to parse CSS dialects such as SCSS.
-Note that you may still encounter some rough edges.
+Do note that Biome only parses **standard CSS syntax** so far, and doesn't yet handle CSS dialects such as SCSS.
+Since this is brand new functionality, you may also still run into some rough edges.
 Please report any problems you encounter!

-The CSS linter provides 15 stable lint rules that were ported from [styelint](https://stylelint.io/):
+The CSS linter provides 15 stable lint rules that were ported from [stylelint](https://stylelint.io/):

 - [a11y/useGenericFontNames](https://biomejs.dev/linter/rules/use-generic-font-names/)
 - [correctness/noInvalidDirectionInLinearGradient](https://biomejs.dev/linter/rules/no-invalid-direction-in-linear-gradient/)